 - Any time more than four supervisors are required for an event, the fifth supervisor will be paid as a manager.
 (Example: If an event requires twenty-five (25) officers, twenty (20) of these officers would be paid officer pay, four (4) of these officers would be paid supervisor pay, and one (1) would be paid manager pay.)
 Note: Managers are hired as managers.
 If, for example, only four of the five supervisors assigned show up, the manager must still be paid as a manager.

 - To ease communications, our staff will deal with one person as a primary contact.
 One alternate may be selected.

-- All schedule changes are to be communicated to the Off-Duty Employment Coordinator, preferably faxed to 498-9382.
-(Initial requests and cancellations must be in writing).
+- All schedule changes are to be communicated to the Off-Duty Employment Coordinator, preferably in writing.
+Email email@example.com (Initial requests and cancellations MUST be communicated in writing.)

 - Problems with the program or with a deputy should be communicated to the Off-Duty Employment Coordinator or the Off-Duty Employment Supervisor.

 - Officers shall receive compensation for time spent on reports or any other activities resulting from their off-duty employment, including but not limited to report writing, booking evidence and arrests.
 Sacramento County will not be responsible for paying overtime to officers for any off-duty employment.